-Know the Big and Little Dippers | EarthSky.org
+Come to know the Big and Little Dippers | EarthSky.org

 A fixture of the northern sky, the Big and Little Dippers swing around the north star Polaris like riders on a Ferris wheel.
 They go full circle around Polaris once a day – or once every 23 hours and 56 minutes.
 If you live at temperate latitudes in the Northern Hemisphere, simply look northward and chances are that you’ll see the Big Dipper in your nighttime sky.
 It looks just like its namesake.

 Once you’ve found the Big Dipper, it’s only a hop, skip and jump to Polaris and the Little Dipper.
-Follow the links below to learn more about the Big and Little Dippers.

-How to find the Big Dipper.
 Depending upon the season of the year, the Big Dipper can be found high in the northern sky or low in the northern sky.
 Just remember the old saying spring up and fall down.
-On spring and summer evenings, the Big Dipper shine highest in the sky.
+On spring and summer evenings, the Big Dipper shines highest in the sky.
 On autumn and winter evenings, the Big Dipper lurks closest to the horizon.

-Given an unobstructed horizon, latitudes at and north of Little Rock, Arkansas (35 degrees north) can expect to see the Big Dipper at any hour of the night for all days of the year.
-As for the Little Dipper, it is circumpolar – always above the horizon – as far south as the tropic of Cancer (23.5 degrees north latitude).
+Given an unobstructed horizon, latitudes at and north of Little Rock, Arkansas (35 degrees north), can expect to see the Big Dipper at any hour of the night for all days of the year.
+As for the Little Dipper, it is circumpolar – always above the horizon – as far south as the Tropic of Cancer (23.5 degrees north latitude).

-How to use Big Dipper to find Little Dipper.
 Notice that the Big Dipper has two parts – a bowl and a handle.
 Notice the two outer stars in the bowl of the Big Dipper.
 They are called Dubhe and Merak, and an imaginary line drawn between them goes to Polaris, the North Star.
 That’s why Dubhe and Merak are known in skylore as The Pointers.

 In turn, Polaris marks the end of the Little Dipper’s Handle.
 So why isn’t the Little Dipper as easy to pick out as the Big Dipper?
-The answer is that, like the Big Dipper, the Little Dipper has 7 stars.
-But the 4 stars in between Polaris and the outer bowl stars – Kochab and Pherkad – are rather dim.
-You need a dark country sky to see all 7.
+The answer is that, like the Big Dipper, the Little Dipper has seven stars.
+But the four stars between Polaris and the outer bowl stars – Kochab and Pherkad – are rather dim.
+You need a dark country sky to see all seven.

-History and mythology of the celestial Bears.
-The Big Dipper is really an asterism – a star pattern that is NOT a constellation.
-The Big Dipper is a clipped version of the constellation Ursa Major the Big Bear, these Big Dipper stars outlining the Bear’s tail and hindquarters.
-In the star lore of the Micmacs in Canada, the Big Dipper is also associated with a bear but with a different twist.
-The Micmacs see the Big Dipper bowl as Celestial Bear, and the 3 stars of the handle as hunters chasing the Bear.
+The Big Dipper is really an asterism – a star pattern that is not a constellation.
+The Big Dipper is a clipped version of the constellation Ursa Major the Big Bear, the Big Dipper stars outlining the Bear’s tail and hindquarters.
+In the star lore of the Mi’kmaw nation in northern Canada, the Big Dipper is also associated with a bear but with a different twist.
+The Mi’kmaw see the Big Dipper bowl as Celestial Bear, and the three stars of the handle as hunters chasing the Bear.

-The starry sky serves as a calendar and a story book, as is beautifully illustrated by the Micmac tale of Celestial Bear.
-In autumn, the hunters finally catch up with the Bear, and it’s said that the blood from the Bear colors the autmn landscape.
-In another version of the story, Celestial bear hits its nose when coming down to Earth, with its bloody nose giving color to autumn leaves.
+The starry sky serves as a calendar and a story book, as is beautifully illustrated by the Mi’kmaw tale of Celestial Bear.
+In autumn, the hunters finally catch up with the Bear, and it’s said that the blood from the Bear colors the autumn landscape.
+In another version of the story, Celestial Bear hits its nose when coming down to Earth, with its bloody nose giving color to autumn leaves.
 When Celestial Bear is seen right on the northern horizon on late fall and early winter evenings, it’s a sure sign that the hibernation season is upon us.

 The Little Dipper is also an asterism, these stars belonging to the constellation Ursa Minor the Little Bear.
 In ancient times, the Little Dipper formed the wings of the constellation Draco the Dragon.
 But when the seafaring Phoenicians met with the Greek astronomer Thales around 600 B.C., they showed him how to use the Little Dipper stars to navigate.
 Thereby, Thales clipped Draco’s wings, to create a new constellation that gave Greek sailors a new way to steer by the stars.